Citizenship and residency services

 Born in the old Portuguese Colonies in Africa

 Some Portuguese citizens born in the former African colonies lost their citizenship at the time of independence.
+However, each case must be examined, since not everyone lost Portuguese nationality.

-The Ultimate Guide to Obtaining Portuguese Citizenship Through 5 Years of Residence
+Portuguese Citizenship Through 5 Years of Residence

 If you're looking to obtain Portuguese citizenship, you're in luck.
 Portugal is a beautiful country with a rich history, incredible food, and welcoming people.
 And the best part is, it's relatively easy to become a citizen through 5 years of legal residence.
 But navigating the process can be overwhelming, especially if you're not familiar with the language or the legal requirements.
 That's where this ultimate guide comes in.
 In this comprehensive guide, we'll walk you through everything you need to know about obtaining Portuguese citizenship through 5 years of residence.
 From the legal requirements to the documents you'll need to gather, we've got you covered.
 So whether you're planning to retire in Portugal, start a new business, or simply want to experience the beauty of this country, this guide has everything you need to make your dream of becoming a Portuguese citizen a reality.